fr0ntm4n001/QA-Automation-Engineer-Portfolio/README.md

 ## 📂 How to Explore

-- Navigate to each project folder for detailed **READMEs, test cases, and documentation**.
+- Navigate to each project folder for detailed **READMEs, test cases, documentation, workflow, and work ethics**.
 - Follow setup instructions to **run tests locally**.
 - Review **test reports & bug logs** for insights.